|

 with library environments.

-manufactures finely crafted furniture for libraries and other markets.
+- Agati designs, engineers, and manufactures finely crafted furniture for libraries and other markets.

-- Library Bureau manufactures
+- Moduform Library Bureau manufactures a wide range

-furniture, computer furniture, and wire management products for libraries.
+of shelving, tables, carrels, circulation desks, display furniture, computer furniture, and wire management products for libraries.

-a variety of library supplies, furniture, and archival solutions.
+- The Gaylord catalog features a variety of library supplies, furniture, and archival solutions.

-Copyright © 2006-2011 Library-Furniture.org.
+Copyright © 2006-2015 Library-Furniture.org.
 All rights reserved.

 RSS feed.